We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 Performing legal and external reporting to regulators

-Any company that needs a temporary finance leader at the C-suite level can use an interim CFO.
+Any company that needs a temporary finance leader or financial expert at the C-suite level can use an interim CFO.

 Private equity firms often want to find temporary finance leaders before, during or after the sale of a portfolio company.

-But private and public companies can also benefit from strong finance and accounting leadership.
+But, private and public companies can also benefit from strong finance and accounting leadership.

 At BluWave, this is one of our most in-demand roles year-round as companies seek to professionalize their finance function, ease a transition, recover from a crisis and more.

-Many of the same principles can be applied to the interim CFO search process.
+Many of the same principles can be applied to the interim CFO executive search process.
 Having a baseline allows everyone involved to make more objective evaluations.

 “Assign different parts of your scorecard to relevant key team members so you can systematically measure candidates against each of your criteria while getting a range of inputs from across your organization,” Mooney explains on the Karma School of Business podcast.

-When sourcing candidates, companies often reach out to someone like BluWave for help.
-We then present them two or three candidates tailored to their specific needs.
+Companies often contact someone like BluWave for help when sourcing candidates or interim executives.
+We then present them with two or three candidates tailored to their needs.
 One of those candidates typically emerges as the leading choice, at which point they’ll continue interviewing with other executives and, when applicable, the PE firm.

-While you can put whatever criteria you like on your scorecard, we have a few recommendations for the interim CFO process.
+While you can put whatever criteria you like on your scorecard, we have a few recommendations for the interim leader process.

-Experience at a larger company vs. a smaller one isn’t good or bad, it’s just different.
+Experience at a larger company vs. a smaller one isn’t good or bad; it’s just different.

 We often see, for example, executives who traditionally spend time at larger organizations struggle to move to smaller ones.